ckswilliams/modOpenREM/docs/quick_start_linux.rst

 Setup PostgreSQL database
 -------------------------

-*Need to establish if it really is necessary to change security configuration - I am thinking it might not be*

 Create a postgres user, and create the database.
 You will be asked to enter a new password (twice).
 This will be needed when configuring OpenREM: